kpavlis/telco-web-app/README.md

-# 📡 Web Application: Telekom Communications
+# 📡 Web Application: Global Communications

 **This project is a role-based telecommunications management system developed using the MVC (Model-View-Controller) architecture.
 It supports multiple user roles including Clients, Administrators, and Sellers.**